 When and where is testing?

-Testing will occur every two weeks throughout the fall semester.
+Testing occurs weekly throughout the fall semester in Eisenberg Social Hall of Hanes Student Commons.
 Anyone selected for testing will receive an email with further instructions and an appointment time.

 Who is conducting the testing?

 Our testing program is being conducted in conjunction with the N.C.
 Department of Health and Human Services (NCDHHS), which has contracted with Starmount Healthcare Management (StarMed) to administer the tests.

 About 50 people per hour will be tested.
 You will be prescreened by a medical provider before testing.
 The test will be collected via a nasal swab (officially known as a Polymerase Chain Reaction or PCR Nasopharyngeal Swab).
 Any personal information collected for the test will remain confidential and not used for any other purpose.

 Lab results are generally available within 72 hours from the testing date.
 You will receive a text message and email with a link to access test results via a secure patient portal.